tobixen/calendar-cli/TASK_MANAGEMENT.md

 Managing tasks through calendar-cli
 ===================================

 While the RFC does draw some lines on what fields are admissable in the todo-entries in the calendar, it doesn't really give good guidelines on how to use the different fields.
-One often gets into dilemmas ... when to use the category field vs when to use the location field vs when to branch out a completely distinct calendar, etc.  This document was originally written for myself, trying to make my own task management consistent and efficient.
+One often gets into dilemmas ... when to use the category field vs when to use the location field vs when to branch out a completely distinct calendar, etc.  Here are my considerations.

-I haven't done much research in how different software packages handles tasks, but I've been using calendar-cli for some task management, the document has been updated with my experiences.

 Calendar scope
 --------------